nutanix-japan/ocp-gitp/docs/ocp_pc_mp/ocp_pc_mp_install.md

     https://api.ocpuser01.ntnxlab.local
     ```

-14. Note that the Nutanix CSI operator will also be automaticall installed by the **Install Nutanix CSI Operator** task facilitating immediate deployment of workloads.
+14. Note that the Nutanix CSI operator will also be automatically installed by the **Install Nutanix CSI Operator** task facilitating immediate deployment of workloads.

     ![](images/mp-ocp-csi.png)